-Well, I did some testing, and I found out that the connector for the Core Duo MacBook leopard connector is really just a USB port.
-Also, after pouring over a datasheet, I found that the two PSoC’s on the leopard’s board are connected over an I2C bus and then the one labeled “B” is the one with the USB connection to the logic board.
-The one labeled “A” is the leopard controller.
+Well, I did some testing, and I found out that the connector for the Core Duo MacBook keyboard connector is really just a USB port.
+Also, after pouring over a datasheet, I found that the two PSoC's on the keyboard's board are connected over an I2C bus and then the one labeled "B" is the one with the USB connection to the logic board.
+The one labeled "A" is the keyboard controller.

 With this newfound information, in theory, I could make that internal USB port external, giving my DIY-intosh an extra USB port to work with.
 In practice, those leads are just too small to solder.

 Please use and expand on this information!
-I’ve already reduced by $10 the value of a $25 leopard assembly (I <3 ebay), I want to know if I can make an external MacBook leopard + trackpad before I drop $50 on another one!
+I've already reduced by $10 the value of a $25 keyboard assembly (I <3 ebay), I want to know if I can make an external MacBook keyboard + trackpad before I drop $50 on another one!

 Edit (4/17/2013): Pinouts.ru seems to be defunct/compromised, but I found a link to another pinouts website that seems to have mirrored the pinouts.ru page. http://pinoutsguide.com/Inputs/apple_macbook_keyboard_pinout.shtml